 7. Magnesium Sulfate

 An inorganic form of magnesium with an elemental concentration of 10% and lower levels of bioavailability.
-Magnesium sulfate contains magnesium and sulfer and oxygen; it’s commonly referred to as Epsom Salt.
+Magnesium sulfate contains magnesium and sulfer and oxygen; it’s commonly referred to as Epsom Salt, which can be added to baths to relieve sore muscles.

 8. Magnesium Carbonate